jafreck/aztk/docs/70-jobs.md

 aztk spark job submit --id <your_job_id> --job-conf </path/to/job.yaml>
 ```

 NOTE: The Job id (`--id`) can only contain alphanumeric characters including hyphens and underscores, and cannot contain more than 64 characters.
-Each cluster **must** have a unique cluster id.
+Each Job **must** have a unique id.

 #### Low priority nodes
 You can create your Job with [low-priority](https://docs.microsoft.com/en-us/azure/batch/batch-low-pri-vms) VMs at an 80% discount by using `--size-low-pri` instead of `--size`.
 Note that these are great for experimental use, but can be taken away at any time.
 We recommend against this option when doing long running jobs or for critical workloads.